jwcomp4/Publications/README.md

 ### Abstract

 This short article serves as a short editorial on the issues related to GMO technology and allergies.
-It provides brief commentary on the primary research article of this issues of *Annals of Allergy, Asthma & Immunology* and discusses the ways that care providers must navigate issues related to popularly held beliefs and questions or concerns for which we lack evidence.
+It provides brief commentary on the primary research article of this issue of *Annals of Allergy, Asthma & Immunology* and discusses the ways that care providers must navigate issues related to popularly held beliefs and questions or concerns for which we lack evidence.